IMPORTANT INFORMATION ABOUT YOUR APPOINTMENT!

 - HENDERSONVILLE: 828-693-1773

 Dear Carolina Ophthalmology Patients,

-Effective 5/4/20, all of our offices will be open for normal business hours in order to care for patients.
-Unfortunately, coronavirus cases are rising and we want to let you know how our offices are continuing to respond to the current Covid-19 situation.
+All of our offices are open normal business hours in order to care for patients.
+Please see below for an explanation on how our offices are continuing to respond to the current Covid-19 situation.

 PROTECTING OUR PATIENTS

 Carolina Ophthalmology is committed to safeguarding the health of our patients, staff and the public.
 In an effort to protect our patients and staff during the COVID-19 pandemic, the following measures have been implemented:

 - We are currently utilizing the recommendations from the Centers for Disease Control (CDC) and from the American Academy of Ophthalmology (AAO) to help us navigate through this unprecedented outbreak.